cassiofjardim/ShinyApp_Prevedere_replication/README.md

-# ShinyApp_Prevedere_replication
+# ShinyApp_Prevedere_Replication
- ShinyApp Dashboard inspired by the Prevedere Macroeconomic Dashboard
+ ShinyApp replication of the beautiful MAcroeconomic Dashboard from Prevedere Economics Research